 What is the etiquette for sending thank you cards for sympathy notes after the funeral?
 Is it considered compulsory that you send a thank you for sympathy cards received?
 While etiquette dictates sending thank you notes for significant gestures, such as sending flowers, bringing food to your home, or participating in the funeral service itself, it is not necessary to send thank you notes for sympathy cards.

-Formal Thank You Notes Not Required for Sympathy Cards
+Thank You Cards for Sympathy Cards Not Required

 Although a formal note is not needed, you can call or text someone to say thank you for sending a sympathy card.